QRRV/KramseSSAS/README.md

    ```sh
    cd KramseSSAS
    ```
-3. Configure your SQL Server environment (SQL Server 2016+ recommended) and deploy the SSAS project by following the provided deployment scripts.

 ## Features
 - **Multidimensional and Tabular Models**: Supports both multidimensional (OLAP) and tabular models for flexibility in data analysis.